 For larger websites, it’s common to have pages that are very similar in content and keywords.
 If you keep them separate they will compete against each other in the SERPs, so best SEO practice is to merge them together using a 301 redirect.

 A 301 redirect informs Google that a page has been permanently moved to a new address.
-Using a 301 redirect will also pass between 90-99% of SEO juice (ranking power) to the page you redirect it to.
+Using a 301 redirect will also pass between 90-99% of SEO juice (learn more about link juice, or link equity here) to the page you redirect it to.

 There are other ways you can merge pages, such as a 302 redirect (doesn’t pass link juice) or by simply copying and pasting content from one page to another (also doesn’t pass link juice).